2 Basics of Outline Format for the Public Speaking Project Textbook

 Transform ideas to an organized outline.
 Sometimes drawing does work!
 Eventually, though, you need to create an outline.
 Creative Commons Photo from pexel.com

-The format of an outline shows the progression of ideas as well as the relationshiop between ideas.
+The format of an outline shows the progression of ideas as well as the relationship between ideas.
 Subordination and coordination area key.
 Symbols are used to show the parallel structure (note – all main points begin in this textbook’s samples with Roman Numerals — I. II.
 III. ).
-The following format matches the Public Speaking Project OER textbook’s approach:

 Sample